Eric Cressey Podcast | The Icing Myth & How to Really Maximize Recovery

 Icing has become one of the most controversial topics in the sports medicine world.
 For decades, icing damaged tissue – from sore muscles to significant injuries – was the go-to treatment method.
 However, research has found that icing not only delays the healing process, it also potentially causes additional damage.
-Eric Cressey, New York Yankees Director of Player Health & Performance and President of Cressey Sports Performance, interviews the “Anti-Ice Man” to get to the bottom of this recently popular debate on the repercussions of ice/RICE for tissue damage and what the science says is the most effective way to recover.
+Eric Cressey, President of Cressey Sports Performance and the Director of Player Health & Performance for a major league team, interviews the “Anti-Ice Man” to get to the bottom of this recently popular debate on the repercussions of ice/RICE for tissue damage and what the science says is the most effective way to recover.

 “Although popular, there is no evidence whatsoever that icing is beneficial.”